June is Pride month

 Read with Pride

 Like to Read with Pride?
-We’ve a curated collection of great #eBook & #eAudiobook titles available on our Virtual Library.
-All you need is a device & your #Redbridge #library card.
+We’ve a curated collection of great eBook & eAudiobook titles available on our Virtual Library.
+All you need is a device and your Redbridge library card.
+We will also have a selection of physical books available in our libraries.

 Need to join the library?
 You can sign up here with immediate access to all our free online resources.